 U.S.-Vietnam diplomatic and economic relations remained essentially frozen for more than a decade after the 1975 communist victory in South Vietnam.
-Washington and Hanoi have incrementally normalized relations over the past decade.
-The pace has been relatively slow due to continued debate in the United States and Vietnam over improved relations.
+Over the past decade, Washington and Hanoi have normalized relations incrementally.
 Congress has played a significant role in the normalization process.